OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 Running Kubernetes Clusters
 ============================

-In order to successfully launch a Kubernetes cluster we need more computing power that the one provided by the Virtual Edge Cluster deployed in "Operations Basics".
-If you haven't done so already, please repeat the same steps but add a metal type provision with KVM hypervisor and add at least two public IPs.
-We are going to assume the same naming schema "aws-cluster".
+In the public OpenNebula System marketplace there are also services available that lets you deploy a multi-VM application.
+In this exercise we are going to import a Kubernetes cluster service and launch a Kubernetes cluster with it.

+We need a metal KVM edge cluster for this.
+If you haven't already done so, you can follow the same steps of the :ref:`provisioning an edge cluster <first_edge_cluster>` guide, using "metal" edge cloud type and kvm hypervisor.
+Make sure you request two public IPs.

+We are going to assume the edge cluster naming schema "metal-kvm-aws-cluster".

 Step 1.
 Download the OneFlow Service from the marketplace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~